-This innovation may seem small in scope - focusing on people with some of the highest needs in our community - but it is actually one of the most radical and potentially far-reaching reforms of recent times, for it indicates that:
+This innovation may seem small in scope - focusing on people with some of the highest needs in our community - but it is actually one of the most radical and potentially far-reaching reforms of recent times, for it indicates:

-- shifting control to citizens and families can resolve the ongoing difficulty of integrating different and competing services - education and health care are just as capable of being radically personalised as social care - a much wider, whole-of-life, policy framework for personalisation is needed.
+- Shifting control to citizens and families can resolve the ongoing difficulty of integrating different and competing services. - Education and health care are just as capable of being radically personalised as social care. - There is a need for a much wider, whole-of-life, policy framework for personalisation.

-Young disabled people with complex needs require strong allies to achieve a successful transition.
+Young disabled people with complex needs need strong allies to achieve a successful transition.
 Personalised transition requires commitment from family members, other informal supporters and the professionals involved.
-An equal partnership, based on respect, inclusion and self-directed support, between the young person, their family, the school and a well-motivated professional, can be very powerful.
+An equal partnership - based on respect, inclusion and self-directed support - between the young person, their family, the school and a well-motivated professional can be very powerful.
 It can make the difference between an exciting, fulfilling life and a 'good enough' one.